Common Stingaree

 Key Features

-- Small dorsal fin located just before the venomous tail spine
+- Small dorsal fin located immediately in front of the stinging spine

-- Skirt-shaped skin curtain between nostrils with a fringed edge
+- Skirt-shaped skin curtain between nostrils with a fringed rear margin

 When You’ll See Them